-The Directors of Elmo Insurance Limited ("the Company") present the Solvency and Financial Condition Report ("SFCR") for the year ended 31 December 2017.
+The Directors of Elmo Insurance Limited ("the Company") present the Solvency and Financial Condition Report ("SFCR") for the year ended 31 December 2018.

-The principal activities of the Company are that of an insurance company licenced in terms of Section 7 of the Insurance Business Act, 1998 by the Malta Financial Services Authority ("MFSA") to write general business in Malta.
+The principal activities of the Company are that of an insurance company licenced in terms of the Insurance Business Act, 1998 (Chapter 403 of the Laws of Malta) by the Malta Financial Services Authority ("MFSA") to write general business in Malta.